Rudy Lai

 1 updates

-John Deere launched its 'Farm Forward' campaign focusing on deploying AI across machines towards an autonomous farm vision.
+John Deere unveils its 'Farm Forward' campaign from 2013 vision, pushing AI deployment in all machines aiming for an autonomous farm ecosystem.

 2019 Q3: no updates